To promote the appreciation and conservation of Washington's native plants and their habitats through study, education, and advocacy.

-WNPS is revamping its website between December 2017 and late-Spring 2018.
+WNPS is revamping its website in 2018.
 As features and sections are redeveloped, pages will be published.
 The new framework is mobile-responsive, and a search bar is coming soon.

-This soft-launch beginning December 1 will featue a new look with the blog, new events calendar, and also email a monthly eNewsletter to subscribed users.
+This soft-launch begins December 1, 2017 will featue a new look with the blog, new events calendar, and also email a monthly eNewsletter to subscribed users.

 View at a glance all the WNPS events coming up across the state.
 There are several ways to view and stay connected.
 The state events page and calendar shows every event, and as chapter and committee pages are published, each will have their own calendar to view separately.
 Start planning your vacation and visit another chapter's programs.